thegetty/ancient-glass/content/catalogue/cat-87.md

 ## Condition

-Body fragment of a vessel broken all around.
+Body fragment of a vessel, broken all around.
 The upper surface was polished in modern times; the lower surface, which was left in its original condition, is slightly irregular and pitted.

 ## Description